 Matters such as feedback, guidelines, and manuals also need to be put in writing.
 This helps avoid any potential confusion for you and for the contractor.

-Outsourcing to the Philippines lets you focus on delivering your core competencies without being hindered by tasks and functions that are best handled by someone more experienced.
+Outsourcing to the Philippines lets you focus running the business without being hindered by tasks and functions that are best handled by someone with more experience.
 You can tap world-class talent to streamline time-consuming and resource-hungry tasks.

 If you need help with services like e-commerce, Amazon, digital marketing, web development and design, customer service, and advertising, you can turn to FreeUp to get access to freelancers possessing 85+ skillsets to match your needs.

 You may schedule a call with FreeUp, for a free 30-minute consultation about how to start hiring with FreeUp.

 No minimums.
 Fast access to top US and international talent.
 Rated 5 stars on TrustPilot.Start Hiring